 What should I do if my cat has been stung by a wasp?

-Usually, a wasp sting does not need to be treated.
-But there are some things you can do to help:
+Usually, a wasp sting does not need a vet's attention so you can treat your cat at home.
+Here are some things you can do to help:

 • If you see that the barb remains, try to remove it.